tpm2dev/tpm.dev.tutorials/Intro/README.md

 Because the name of an object is a digest of its public area, the public area cannot be changed after creating it.
-One can delete and then recreate an object in order to "change" its public area, but this necessarily yields a new name (assuming no digest collisions).
+One can delete and then recreate an object in order to "change" its public area, but this necessarily yields a new name.

 ### Cryptographic Object Naming as a Binding